Indian standup comedians: Is Indian Stand-up comedy scene encouraging profanity and abusive language

 Standup comedy in India is still a very new concept for the mainstream Indian audience.
 With the rapid rise of internet penetration and shifting of a large number of television audience to the OTT platforms and other digital streaming platforms like youtube and Instagram, stand up comedians in india are now getting an audience for their shows both offline and online.
 Though a major portion of their audience are from the metro cities of the country, through the digital mediums, Indian stand up comedians specially the Hindi stand up comedians of the country are becoming very popular among the millennials of tier 2 and tier 3 cities of the country.

 Comedy shows are not exactly a very new thing in india.
 Johnny lever, Raju Sribastav, Kapil sharma are some of the most celebrated comedians in India.
 However earlier comedy acts were more of fictional stories or some imaginary scenes performed in a funny way in front of a large group of audience.
 The modern stand up comedy acts are more into sharing one's life experiences, personal stories and opinions or thoughts in a humorous way in front of a group of audiences mostly consisting of millennials.
 The introduction of standup comedy shows into the performing art scene of the country has given an opportunity to the modern millennials of the country to explore their hidden talents in comedy.
+Many online streaming platforms host shows featuring the new age Indian standup comedians.
 A large number of modern office going millennials want to try their luck in the stand up comedy scene of the country.
+Indian stand up comedians are turning into modern offbeat celebrities among the millennials.

 Profanity and abusive language in Indian stand up comedy landscape: